-We may be willing in some claims to consider taking on the claim on the basis of some sort of conditional fee arrangement (a no win low fee agreement) depending on the merits of the claim.
+We may be willing to consider taking on the claim on the basis of a no win low fee agreement depending on the merits of the claim.

 In addition we at this firm will consider with you the amount of your potential claim as against the potential costs and risks associated with issuing a claim and seeing it through to trial.

 As a general rule a claim under £10,000 will be dealt with in the small claims court and any legal costs will not be recoverable from the other side even if you are successful in your claim.

 Whilst in all fast and multi-track claims (those claims over £10,000 or claims dealing particularly complex issues) you can generally recover from the other side your legal costs.
 However, the successful party (even if she/he wins outright) often recovers less than 75% of their legal costs.

 It is for these reasons that we will first consider with you all alternatives to issuing proceedings such as alternative dispute resolution which includes mediation (a procedure where a settlement is negotiated by using an independent person to try and bring the sides together) and see litigation as being a last resort.